ericallenpaul/Zabbix-Twilio/README.md

 *Note:* Depending on your OS you may need to:
 1. Change the first line of the script from "#!/usr/bin/env perl" to "#!/usr/bin/perl".
 (The path with env is for windows).
 2. Download and compile the latest version of perl.
 The Twilio module is itself dependendent on other modules, most would be considered standard but it's poissible they may not be included with your distribution.
+(The module uses SSL to acces the API.
+This means it needs Net::SSLeay, which in turn needs OpenSSL, for example).
 3. If you get this error: "/usr/bin/perl^M: bad interpreter: No such file or directory" it means you have windows carriage returns instead of Unix carriage returns.
 You may need to run the following command in the same directory with the script:
 ```